-Before beginning the application process, all UA Little Rock faculty intending to bring a visiting international scholar to campus must review these policies and requirements.
-They are also encouraged to visit International Services’ website for more information about international scholar requirements.
+Before beginning the application process, all UA Little Rock faculty intending to bring a visiting international scholar to campus must review these requirements and responsibilities.
+They are also encouraged to visit International Student Services website for more information about international scholar requirements.

 Basic Requirements and Responsibilities

-The Visiting International Scholar application is a two step process, both of which must be completed by a UA Little Rock faculty or staff member.
+The Visiting International Scholar application is a three step process, which must be completed by a UA Little Rock faculty member.
 Before beginning each step, the hosting faculty member or his/her UA Little Rock designee will need to work closely with the visiting scholar to gather the required information and documentation.

 The attestations and statements included in the application are considered official and binding; it is the responsibility of the UA Little Rock personnel completing the application to make all relevant parties aware of them.